Legacy Modernization

 Assessment

-Modernization patterns
+Modernization Patterns

 - Strangler fig: wrap legacy components with modern interfaces, replace incrementally